-- Demonstrate the ability to analyze, design, and implement electronic systems in one or more of the areas related to control systems, instrumentation systems, communications systems, computer systems, or power systems. - ii.
-Function effectively in a group environment in the industrial workplace through demonstration of technical and communication skills. - iii.
-Understand professional, ethical, and social responsibilities. - iv.
-Show respect for diversity and knowledge of contemporary professional, societal and global issues. - v.
-Demonstrate a commitment to quality, timeliness, and continuous improvement. - vi.
+- Possess the general knowledge of manufacturing industry such as concepts, terminologies, basic and standard problem-solving techniques. - ii.
+Demonstrate the ability to analyze and implement production systems in a manufacturing setting. - iii.
+Function effectively in a group environment in the industrial workplace through demonstration of technical and communication skills. - iv.
+Understand professional, ethical, and social responsibilities. - Show respect for diversity and knowledge of contemporary professional, societal and global issues. - vi.
+Demonstrate a commitment to quality, timeliness, and continuous improvement. - vii.
 Continue professional development through life-long learning.